Culture shamed or ashamed?

 And an amazing thing happened, the only other brown person at the Christening came over to talk to me.
 My traditional attire felt like the unspoken invitation, and soon enough we found ourselves deep in conversation about what it means to be a British Asian, our experiences growing up, being the first generation to be raised here in England, the nuances in growing up in different parts of England, and how we were building a relationship to our culture as adults.
 Our conversation naturally led to how it felt at times to be the only brown person in a room, community or workplace.

 But what surprised me most is how we had a similar experience of being shamed for being ‘too white’ and being called an ‘oreo’ or ‘coconut’ (meaning brown on the outside and white on the inside).
-It fills me with deep sadness that this judgement fractures our South Asian community, particularly that in some families the lineages to our mother tongue, ancestral traditions and family history have been lost because of the colonisation, the India-Pakistan partition and the diaspora of South Asians in the UK (and other parts of the world).
+It fills me with deep sadness that this judgement fractures our South Asian community, particularly because in some families the lineages to our mother tongue, ancestral traditions and family history have been lost because of the colonisation, the India-Pakistan partition and the diaspora of South Asians in the UK (and other parts of the world).

 Children’s book in SE Asia, source unknown